HVML/PurC/README-zh.md

 The following options can be supplied to the command:

   -a --app=< app_name >
-        Run with the specified app name (default value is `cn.fmsoft.hvml.purc`).
+        Run with the specified app name (default: `cn.fmsoft.hvml.purc`).

   -r --runner=< runner_name >
-        Run with the specified runner name (default value is `main`).
+        Run with the specified runner name (default: the md5sum of the URL of first HVML program).

   -d --data-fetcher=< local | remote >
         The data fetcher; use `local` or `remote`.